sagarhanchin20/AmazonClone/README.md

 # 🛒 Amazon Clone
-A simple static Amazon home page built using HTML and CSS.
+A simple static Amazon home page built using HTML and CSS to practice the basics.

 ## 📸 Screenshot
 <img src="Home Page.jpeg">